GiovanniAdelfio/small_LM/README.txt

 Project Overview

 The goal of this project is to develop a text generation model with fewer than 30 million parameters that remains syntactically and semantically coherent while minimizing resource usage.

-Methodology
+***Methodology***

 Following the approach outlined in the "Tiny Stories" paper, we utilize a dataset with a limited vocabulary to maximize performance relative to model size.

 We evaluate three distinct training strategies:

-    Training from scratch exclusively on the limited vocabulary dataset.
+    -Training from scratch exclusively on the limited vocabulary dataset.

-    Training from scratch on a larger, general dataset followed by finetuning on the target dataset.
+    -Training from scratch on a larger, general dataset followed by finetuning on the target dataset.

-    Finetuning an existing pre-trained model.
+    -Finetuning an existing pre-trained model.

 Optimization Techniques

 To further reduce the computational footprint and enable deployment on constrained hardware, the following optimization techniques will be applied:

-    Quantization (Post-training and/or Quantization-Aware Training)
+    -Quantization (Post-training and/or Quantization-Aware Training)

-    Transformer Pruning
+    -Transformer Pruning

-    Knowledge Distillation
+    -Knowledge Distillation

 References